rlaisqls/TIL/데브옵스 DevOps/Monitoring/DeepFlow 논문 요약.md

      - DeepFlow manages multiple requests or responses.
 In a single thread, computing should not pause for scheduling, unlike network communication.
 Therefore, we assign the same systrace_id to two consecutive messages of different types and from different sockets.

-     - Since network transmissions (Layer 2/3/4 forwarding) do not change the TCP sequence, DeepFlow leverages this for the inter-component associ- ation.
+     - Since network transmissions (Layer 2/3/4 forwarding) do not change the TCP sequence, DeepFlow leverages this for the inter-component association.
 During the instrumentation phase (Section 3.2), we calculate and record the TCP sequence for each message in the kernel.
 It is then used to differentiate and maintain the inter-component association of spans within the same flow.

 ## Trace assembling